St Winifred’s Catholic Primary School

 - The school will work with the pupils to provide appropriate dining room arrangements.

-- The school will work with parents to ensure that packed lunches abide by the standards listed below.
+- The school will work with parents and carers to ensure that packed lunches abide by the standards listed below.

 - As fridge space is not available in school, pupils are advised to bring packed lunches in insulated bags with freezer blocks where possible to stop the food going off during the Summer.